Hello! Welcome to the Education research guide at the UT Tyler Library.

 2. For books that the UT Tyler Library does not own, go to WorldCat, search for a book, and then click on Request from Another Library.

-4. For dissertations and theses, go to Proquest Digital Dissertations and Theses Full-Text.
+4. For dissertations and theses, go to ProQuest Dissertations & Theses Global.